Browns QB Deshaun Watson settles for 11-game suspension

 Watson was accused of being sexually inappropriate with the women during massage therapy sessions from March 2020 to March 2021 in Texas.
 In civil lawsuits filed in Texas, the women accused Watson of exposing himself, touching them with his penis or kissing them against their will.
 One woman alleged Watson forced her to perform oral sex.

-Two separate grand juries in Texas declined to indict Watson, who has denied any wrongdoing.
-He recently settled 23 of 24 lawsuits.
+Two separate grand juries in Texas declined to indict Watson, who recently settled 23 of 24 lawsuits.

-For now, the suspension ends months of speculation about whether Watson would play in 2022 for the Browns, who outbid several other teams, traded three first-round draft picks to the Texans in March and signed the QB to a five-year, $230 million contract.
+For now, the suspension ends months of speculation about whether Watson would play in 2022 for the Browns, who outbid several other teams, traded three first-round draft picks to the Texans in March and signed the QB to a five-year contract.

 Watson’s case sparked strong opinions while raising questions about the league’s handling of player discipline and its spotty record of supporting women.